stumpapp/stump/apps/docs/src/pages/installation/docker.md

 ### Using docker run

-Once the image is created, you can create a container from it:
+You can create a container by running:

 ```bash
 # replace my paths (left of colon) with your own